avo-1978/t5-training/README.md

 * Use `requirements.txt` in the pure-python directory:
   * `pip install -r requirements.txt`
+* Note: if there are still certificates problems with pip not seeing them set the certificates path in the environment variable.
+  * `export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt'

 or (if there is something wrong with using `requirements.txt`):